Experiencing Jordan's traditional music and dance

 Attend a live performance

 To truly experience Jordan's traditional music and dance, it is best to attend a live performance.
-There are many opportunities to see traditional music and dance performances in Jordan, whether it's at a traditional wedding, a cultural festival, or a concert.
+There are many opportunities to see traditional music and dance performances in Jordan, whether at a traditional wedding, a cultural festival, or a concert.
 The Royal Cultural Centre in Amman regularly hosts traditional music and dance performances, and many hotels and restaurants in Jordan also offer traditional music and dance shows.